 Happy Days Are Here Again!On the northeast side of the U.S. Grant in downtown San Diego, there is today a multi-level parking structure for hotel guests.
 Prior to 1970 on that spot, there was an smaller parking structure which also housed the U.S. Grant’s Rendezvous, the Wonder Bar.

-Established by the hotel’s then-owner, Baron Long, the Wonder Bar opened in 1933 just after Prohibition ended.
+Established by the hotel’s then-owner, Baron Long, the Wonder Bar opened in 1933 just after the Cullen–Harrison Act was signed into law by President Roosevelt, legalizing beer and wine with a low alcohol content (3.2% by weight).
 He brought from the Caliente Casino old friend and Irish tenor Willie Nelson as manager.
 Colonel Nelson, as he was known, had been a vaudevillian performer, and was friends with many old entertainers and sports figures.
 He daily held court at the Grant, and bought to The Rendezvous a certain genteel authenticity and air of savoir-faire.
 He was a dandy, often changing outfits twice a day.
 It was rumored he owned more than a hundred suits.
 And since the confirmed bachelor lived upstairs in the Grant, a quick-change was easy-peasy!

 The Rendezvous Wonder Bar opened 7 April 1933 with an authentic German Oompa band blaring out front and crowds waiting to get their fair share.
 It was one of the first in San Diego to legally serve ‘giant’ 12-ounce glasses of ice cold beer to the city’s thirsty residents and travelers (at 10 cents each).